magenta/magenta/_posts/2016-06-01-welcome-to-magenta.markdown

 can learn how to generate art and music, potentially creating compelling and artistic content on their own.

-Second, Magenta is an attempt to build a community of artists, coders, and machine learning researchers.
+Second, Magenta is an attempt to build a community of artists, coders and machine learning researchers.
 The core Magenta team will build open-source infrastructure around TensorFlow for making art and music.
 We’ll start with audio and video support, tools for working with